 Why Professional Treatment Is Important

 Recovery is about so much more than quitting the use of drugs or alcohol.
 Addiction involves the development of toxic coping mechanisms, negative thoughts or feelings, and destructive behaviors, all of which must be addressed and treated in addition to ridding the body of toxins.
 At October Road, we offer a variety of treatment options for patients who check into our rehab center, including therapy and counseling, peer support services, outpatient support services, and more.

 Our team wants to prepare our patients for the long road that lies ahead, and to do that, we give them the tools and skills they need to understand their triggers and overcome other obstacles.
 At our small facility, you can expect to work closely with our staff to create a recovery plan that serves your needs.

 Contact October Road today at (888) 201-5086 or fill out our online form if you’re interested in the outpatient drug and alcohol addiction treatment programs we have to offer.
-Our team helps patients in Charlotte, Asheville, and surrounding areas in North Carolina.
+Our team helps patients in Asheville and surrounding areas in North Carolina.